NaveenYadav08/NaveenYadav08/README.md

 - 👋 Hi, I’m Naveen Yadav
-- 👀 I’m interested in Web Development and DSA
+- 👀 I’m interested in Development and DSA
 - 📫 To reach me mail on @greatguy494@gmail.com

 <!---